 If you’re interested in obtaining a full real estate license, beyond the new residential property wholesaler license, you can visit the Pennsylvania Association of Realtors® to review the steps required.
 It’s possible to complete the training and become a licensed agent in just weeks or months.

-While it isn’t required to have a real estate license to wholesale in Philadelphia, having one can help boost your credibility with sellers and provide you with the training needed to ensure you are acting ethically.
+While it isn’t required to have a real estate license to sell wholesale real estate in Philadelphia, having one can help boost your credibility with sellers and provide you with the training needed to ensure you are acting ethically.

 Make the Most of the Change